 ?>

 To this code, the function for verifying the integrity of the blockchain should be added, before, during, and after the addition of a new block, propagating the data of the new block across the entire network of nodes while simultaneously obtaining confirmation from all nodes in the network that the blockchain continues to maintain the integrity and immutability of hashes and contents.
-In other words, the verification effort is far from negligible in this type of system, which aims to provide the highest possible level of security.
+In other words, the verification effort is not negligible in this type of system designed to provide maximum security.

 Blockchain in Documentation

-As explained, blockchain technology offers advantages that can be leveraged in documentation to ensure information security, immutability, and protection against any form of alteration, thereby facilitating the implementation of anti-fraud information systems, digital libraries, archival systems, and secure information processing.
+As explained, blockchain technology offers advantages that can be leveraged in Documentation to ensure the security of information, its immutability, or protection against any form of alteration, promoting the implementation of anti-fraud information systems, digital libraries, archival systems, and secure information processing.
 Some relevant applications could include the following:

-a) Information retrieval.
-By creating a distributed record of information, it is possible to ensure that the content available through search engines has not been altered or modified, allowing the presentation of different versions of the web stored in cache, each associated with distinct hashes that verify their authenticity.
+1. a) Information retrieval.
+By creating a distributed record of information, it is possible to ensure that the content available through search engines has not been altered or modified, thereby enabling the presentation of different versions of the web stored in the cache, each associated with distinct hashes that verify their authenticity.
 It should be noted that one of the key problems of the Web is the ease with which content can be changed, necessitating special security measures to guarantee its integrity.
-This enables registered information sources to be easily traced, making the historical record of information and documents under the blockchain transparent.
-This facilitates the recovery of historical, relevant, or important documents, irrespective of permalink usage.
+This allows registered information sources to be easily traced, making the historical record of information and documents on the blockchain transparent.
+This enables the recovery of historical, relevant, or important documents, irrespective of the use of permalinks.

-b) Archival Science.
-It can be employed in the context of archival science to enhance the preservation and retrieval of important digital/electronic documents.
+• b) Archival Science.
+It can be applied in the context of archival science to enhance the preservation and retrieval of important digital/electronic documents.
 It can be used to store metadata of these documents and key portions representative of facts and evidence, facilitating the identification of documentary units and the detection of valuable information.
-Moreover, the immutability of blockchain enables secure verification and authentication of archives, which is essential for maintaining the integrity of archival records.
+Moreover, the immutability of blockchain enables secure verification and authentication of records, which is essential for maintaining archival integrity.
 Additionally, it allows for greater traceability of stored documents through the property of hash chaining, facilitating their retrieval by ranges or batches and access to the relevant information of each document.

-c) Cloud Documents.
-In the context of cloud storage, it can ensure the privacy of stored documents, as they can be encrypted or verified on secure servers using hashes stored on the chain, detecting any alterations.
-It is also possible to monitor access to cloud documents by recording accesses and connected users on the blockchain, thereby guaranteeing that only authorized individuals may access the information.
-Furthermore, the well-known property of immutability allows users to trust the integrity of the stored information, enabling greater transparency and traceability of content.
+• c) Cloud-based documents.
+In the context of the cloud, it can ensure the privacy of stored documents, as they can be encrypted or verified on secure servers through hashes stored on the blockchain, detecting any alterations.
+It is also possible to monitor access to cloud-based documents by recording accesses and connected users on the blockchain, thereby guaranteeing that only authorized individuals may access the information.
+Furthermore, the well-known property of immutability enables users to trust the integrity of the stored information, while also enhancing transparency and traceability of the content.
 This would endow digital libraries and virtual documentation centers with the characteristics of secure digital repositories.

-d) Information and documentation communities.
-Within the context of information and documentation communities, blockchain can enhance collaboration and interaction among members.
-A distributed and secure registry of documents and information shared among community members can be established, facilitating collaboration and decision-making.
-This would lead to the development of social networks with traceable, secure, and post-hoc non-tamperable content.
-Due to the traceability of information shared on the blockchain, it also facilitates monitoring and tracking of the community’s activity progress, thereby enabling altmetric analysis.
+• d) Information and documentation communities.
+Within the context of information and documentation communities, blockchain technology can enhance collaboration and interaction among members.
+A distributed and secure ledger of documents and information shared among community members can be established, facilitating collaboration and decision-making.
+This would lead to the development of social networks with traceable, secure, and post-hoc non-falsifiable content.
+Due to the traceability of information shared on the blockchain, it also facilitates monitoring and tracking of community activity progress, thereby enabling altmetric analysis.
 Finally, members of the social network can trust the integrity of the shared information, increasing confidence and security in collaboration and information exchange.

-- Blockchain technology can serve as an effective solution for archival applications, digital libraries, scientific repositories, and even professional collaboration social networks, due to the properties of immutability, security, transparency, and traceability of information.
+1. Blockchain technology can serve as an effective solution for archival applications, digital libraries, scientific repositories, and even professional collaboration social networks, due to the properties of immutability, security, transparency, and traceability of information.
 Content is recorded in blocks that cannot be altered or modified once finalized.
-This is advantageous for preventing fraud or unauthorized post-editing of content.
+This represents an advantage in preventing fraud or unauthorized post-editing of content.

-- Another beneficial property of blockchain is its decentralized management across networks of nodes, meaning that all nodes contain copies of the transactions carried out, thereby ensuring greater security, since any attempt to alter or modify the content will be detected by inconsistencies in the hashes by the other nodes in the network, prompting their restoration and backup.
-By guaranteeing the integrity of information, datasets, and scientific evidence—that is, scholarly documentation—it can be stored under appropriate security conditions.
+2. Another beneficial property of blockchain is its decentralized management across networks of nodes, meaning that all nodes contain copies of the transactions carried out, thereby ensuring greater security, as any attempt to alter or modify the content will be detected by inconsistencies in the hashes by the other nodes in the network, prompting their restoration and backup.
+By guaranteeing the integrity of information, datasets, and scientific evidence—that is, scientific documentation—it can be stored under appropriate security conditions.

-- User access control to applications and documental chains and processes is another key aspect, amenable to automation.
+3. User access control to applications and within documentary chains and processes is another key aspect, amenable to automation.
 The authenticity of user credentials can be verified.
-This also transforms it into a payment system linked to cryptocurrencies, which could serve as a solution for creating a credit or reward system for authors and content creators, providing a method of remuneration that safeguards intellectual property and ensures fair compensation.
+This also transforms it into a payment system linked to cryptocurrencies, which could serve as a solution for creating a credit or reward system for authors and content creators, providing a remuneration method that safeguards intellectual property and ensures fair compensation.

 Bibliography